raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 image: images/https.png
 ---

-- Answer: Bob's and Alice's private keys are different.
+Bob's and Alice's private keys are different.
 The private key used to perform the encryption is not the same as the private key held by the person decrypting the information.

+--- /collapse ---

+**Why don't Alice and Bob just each use private keys?**

+--- collapse ----
+---
+title: Answer
+image: images/https.png
+---

-- Answer: Alice's key and Bob's key are not the same.
+Alice's key and Bob's key are not the same.
 If Alice used a private key to encrypt the data without the existence of a shared public key, it would not be unlockable with Bob's private key.
 Both Bob's key and the public key together must be known for Bob to be able to decrypt the message, because Bob needs both his key and the public key to be able to decrypt the message.

+--- /collapse ---

+**Why is the public key even needed?**

+--- collapse ----
+---
+title: Answer
+image: images/https.png
+---
-- Answer: Alice encrypts the message with her private key to prove she is the sender, and Bob reads the message using his private key, which is the only way of decrypting the message, thus proving he is the intended recipient.
+Alice encrypts the message with her private key to prove she is the sender, and Bob reads the message using his private key, which is the only way of decrypting the message, thus proving he is the intended recipient.
 This is only possible with the addition of a shared public key.

 --- /collapse ---